Friday, 29 January 2016

 Lighting and Colour:

-- When outside the lighting is all going depend how the weather is, if it is a nice day then it will be bright lighting or if its rainy and cold it will be gloomy lighting.
+- Start of with a bright light as it is the morning.- When outside the lighting is all going depend how the weather is, if it is a nice day then it will be bright lighting or if its rainy and cold it will be gloomy lighting.

 - When filming in the abandoned house we will use dark lighting to signify the situation.